 Display custom widget areas on every part of your site.

 Every part of Custom Sidebars Pro is seamlessly integrated with the WordPress ‘Widgets’ menu for add control and simplicity.

 No confusing settings pages or added menu items.
+Just simple core integration.

-Quickly Manage a Ton of Sidebars
+Quickly Manage Sidebars

 Clone widgets across different areas and sync updates for a super fast way to manage complex widgets in multiple places.